KMKfw/kmk_firmware/docs/en/keys.md

 understand a bit about what a `Key` object is (found in [`kmk/keys.py`](/kmk/keys.py)). `Key` objects have a few core pieces of information:

-- Their `code`, which can be any integer.
-Integers below `FIRST_KMK_INTERNAL_KEY` are sent through to the HID stack (and thus the computer, which will translate that integer to something meaningful - for example, `code=4` becomes `a` on a US QWERTY/Dvorak keyboard).
+- Their `code`, which can be any integer or None.
+Integers sent through to the HID stack (and thus the computer, which will translate that integer to something meaningful - for example, `code=4` becomes `a` on a US QWERTY/Dvorak keyboard).

 - Handlers for "press" (sometimes known as "keydown") and "release" (sometimes known as "keyup") events.
 KMK provides handlers for standard keyboard